joedrago/colorist/docs/Usage.md

     -a,--autograde           : Enable automatic color grading of max luminance and gamma (disabled by default) -c,--copyright COPYRIGHT : ICC profile copyright string.
     -d,--description DESC    : ICC profile description.
-    -g,--gamma GAMMA         : Output gamma.
-0 for auto (default), "pq" for PQ, or "source" to force source gamma -l,--luminance LUMINANCE : ICC profile max luminance, in nits. "source" to match source lum (default), or "unspecified" not specify
+    -g,--gamma GAMMA         : Output gamma (transfer func).
+0 for auto (default), "pq" for PQ, "hlg" for HLG, or "source" to force source gamma
+    -l,--luminance LUMINANCE : ICC profile max luminance, in nits. "source" to match source lum (default), or "unspecified" not specify
     -p,--primaries PRIMARIES : Color primaries.
 Use builtin (bt709, bt2020, p3) or in the form: rx,ry,gx,gy,bx,by,wx,wy